Jim Madden

 James Edward Madden (born 12 April 1958) is an Australian politician.
-He has been the Labor member for Ipswich West in the Queensland Legislative Assembly since 2015.
+He was the Labor member for Ipswich West in the Queensland Legislative Assembly from 2015 to 2024.

 Early life and education

 Madden was born and raised in Ipswich.
 He is a fifth generation Ipswich West resident since his family came to Australia from Ireland in 1863.
 He attended St Mary's Primary School and went on to graduate from St Edmund's College.
 He studied horticulture and agriculture at UQ Gatton before working as an agronomist.
 He later studied law at QUT.
 In his maiden speech Madden stated that perhaps his proudest achievement was, along with his late mother, successfully reviving the tradition of the discontinued Anzac Day service at Woodend in 1999, which now attracts a crowd of 1,000 people.

 Career

 Before the 2015 election, Madden was a lawyer and councillor for Somerset Regional Council from 2012 to 2015.